Prep School FAQs

 How do I know what my dog is learning at Prep School?

-These are your included sessions with your Certified Trainer consisting of command training, concepts, handling coaching, and social development updates all with the goal of improving your communication and relationship with your dog!
-Sessions are held in a group on Tuesdays and Thursdays at PMP.
+This is your monthly session with your teacher consisting of command training, concepts, handling coaching, and social development updates all with the goal of improving your communication and relationship with your dog!
+Sessions are always held on the weekends at PMP.